Hostinger vs GreenGeeks 2026: Which Web Host Is Actually Worth Your Money?

 Mobile App

-Winner: Hostinger (and it's not particularly close)
+Winner: Hostinger (and it's not even close)

 Security & Compliance

-Winner: GreenGeeks (slightly more comprehensive security included as standard)
+Winner: GreenGeeks (slightly stronger security overall)

 Pros and Cons